KMaiolino/BT5511_KAM/README.md

 Each mutation experiment file will contain the following data in a tab-separated format:

-Gene name
+Gene name,
-Wild-type gene DNA sequence including promoter and coding region.
-Mutant DNA gene sequence including promoter and coding region.
-Normalised cell viability – expressed as a percentage for the original and mutant gene in 3 replicates.
-Normalised mRNA expression level measured by qRT-PCR for the original and mutant gene in 3 replicates.
-Normalised protein expression level measured by a protein array for the original and mutant gene in 3 replicates.
+Wild-type gene DNA sequence including promoter and coding region, Mutant DNA gene sequence including promoter and coding region, Normalised cell viability – expressed as a percentage for the original and mutant gene in 3 replicates, Normalised mRNA expression level measured by qRT-PCR for the original and mutant gene in 3 replicates, Normalised protein expression level measured by a protein array for the original and mutant gene in 3 replicates.

 The analysis will complete the following tasks:

 Aggregate data in all files into a single data object in Python

 Using the data provided, identify the top 5 genes and mutations